-Does Cable Management in a PC Case Affects the Performance?
+Does Cable Management in a PC Case Affect the Performance?

 No, cable management does not impact the performance of your PC at all.
 However, if you have bad cable management, it might build up heat inside your PC case to some extent.
 Also, if the cables are hanging around inside your PC case, then they might come in contact with the CPU or GPU cooling fan.